 Polymyositis and Cancer

-Cancer can be an underlying cause of Polymyositis and may precede its onset.
-If the cancer precipitated PM, removal or treatment of the cancer may result in the remission of Polymyositis.
+Cancer can be an underlying cause of Polymyositis, but to a lesser extent than with Dermatomyositis.
+Cancer may precede the onset and if the cancer precipitated PM, removal or treatment of the cancer may result in the remission of Polymyositis.

 Polymyositis in adults has also been linked to an increased likelihood of developing cancer post diagnosis, particularly cancers of the cervix, lungs, pancreas, colorectal system, breasts, ovaries, and gastrointestinal tract, as well as non-Hodgkin’s lymphoma.
 The risk of cancer appears to level off about three years after a diagnosis of PM.
 The incidence of cancer is higher in Dermatomyositis than in Polymyositis.